Faruq-Hameed/java_prgm_1_-_2/README.md

 if all of the variables in the division expression are integers, the resulting value is an integer as well.
 If the dividend or divisor (or both!) of the division is a floating point number, the result is a floating point number as well.
+An integer can be converted into a floating point number by placing a type-casting operation (double)before it: